kw-8/nextglass/README.md

 ## Technologies and Technical Challenges
 ### Backend: MongoDB and Express
 - Relevant data is stored in columns
-  - Some of the columns contains an array, containing some amount of some 50+ tags
+  - Some of the columns contains an array, containing some of 50+ tags
 - Tables: users, collections, wines

 Technical Challenges: